pidduuu/pidduuu.github.io/docs/_posts/2023-11-11-Preliminary-Full-Car-Simulation.markdown

 Initially our target was a L/D=2.4 and Cl=4.6.
 That's looking less likely now that we have a better idea of what our wings are capable of.
 Our goal is to now achieve a L/D=1.6 or greater so we can actually plot our vehicle on the graph we generated in [Justification for Aerodynamics](https://pidduuu.github.io/jekyll/update/2023/10/01/Justification-for-Aerodynamics.html).

-Design freeze is December 10th, internal CAD review is tomorrow.
+Design freeze is December 10th, preliminary CAD deadline is tomorrow.
 Lots to do, high targets to hit, but we can do it.